MindPort-GmbH/.github/profile/README.md

 - [VR Builder Documentation](https://github.com/MindPort-GmbH/VR-Builder-Documentation): This is the repository for the online documentation.
 The published documentation is available [here](documentation.mindport.co).

 ## Professional services
-If you want in scaling your VR application creation pipeline, please check out our [professional services](https://www.mindport.co/vr-builder/pricing) page.
+If you are looking to scale your VR application creation pipeline, please check out our [professional services](https://www.mindport.co/vr-builder/pricing) page.

 ## Contributions and Community
 We are committed to fostering an active and engaged community here on GitHub and on Discord.
 Here's some ways you could get involved.